 24. Jouajem Drink

-The “Jouajem” drink is a mixture of fruits and ice cream that comes from the city of Sfax in southern Tunisia.
-It is very popular outside the city, too, and so it has become part of the city’s identity.
-No one who lives in the city of Sfax, or, as Tunisians call it, the capital of the South or who has passed through has not had the honor of tasting the juice of “Jouajem”.
-It is a favorite dessert drink in the month of Ramadan.
+The Jouajem drink is an irresistible mixture of fruits and ice cream that comes from the city of Sfax in southern Tunisia.
+It is very popular outside the city, too, and has become part of the city’s identity.
+It is a popular street food as well as a favorite dessert drink in the month of Ramadan.

 25. Ain Sbanioria

-Ain Sbniorba is a popular dish that is basically made with minced meat.
-Ain sbanioria is basically made with a few simple ingredients, mixed with ground meat which is rolled over hard-boiled eggs.
-It is a delicious dish that is usually served on special occasions and especially as an appetizer during weddings.
-And name of this recipe originates with the eyes of a beautiful Spanish woman, Ain Sbanioria.
+Ain Sbniorba is a popular dish made with simple ingredients mixed with ground meat rolled over hard-boiled eggs.
+It is a delicious dish usually served on special occasions, especially as an appetizer during weddings.
+The name of this recipe originates with the eyes of a beautiful Spanish woman, Ain Sbanioria.

-Tunisia has a rich and varied food heritage, enjoying authentic dishes that deepens the people’s attachment to the customs and traditions of the country.
-Tunisian heritage is not simply amazing architecture and art, is also includes a rich food heritage built on the succession of ages and succession of civilizations.
+Tunisia has a rich and varied food heritage, comprising authentic dishes that deepen the people’s attachment to the customs and traditions of the country.
+Tunisian heritage is not simply fantastic architecture and art, it includes a rich food heritage built on the succession of ages and civilizations.